JustaKris/Titanic-ML-Kaggle/README.md

     * This pipeline utilizes the saved model and preprocessor object, loading each from the respective pickle file in order to predict a given datapoint and return the prediction along with the model's level of certainty.

 5. Flask App:
-    * A simple Flask app houses the user interface where input is received for the prediction pipeline and also displays the resulting output.
+    * A simple Flask app houses the user interface where input is received and passed to the prediction pipeline.
+The app then displays the resulting outcome.